namoshri/RunCarla-Capstone/README.md

-# Run Carla - Udacity Self-Driving Car Capstone
+# RunCarla - Udacity Self-Driving Car Capstone

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction.